 ~Tibetan Book of the Great Liberation~

-The Turmeric Detox Broth is a delicious base, or “jumping off point” to whichever direction you want to take it.
+The Turmeric Detox Broth is a delicious base, or “jumping off point” to whichever direction you want to take this soup.
 Keep it vegan by adding noodles, greens and legumes, or add leftover chicken, rice and spinach.
 It’s pretty fool-proof once you have the nutritious fragrant broth made, which takes about 15- 20 minutes.
-When its done, it’s rich and flavorful and just slightly spicy, which of course you can elevate or minimize.
+When it is done, it’s rich and flavorful and just slightly spicy, which of course you can elevate or minimize.
 I always feel like I’m giving my body such a gift when I make this.

 Make the fragrant detoxing Turmeric broth, then make the soup your own.
 This one meal can easily be made in 30 minutes or less!